robotics-upo/hunav_sim/README.md

 Besides, a set of human reactions to the presence of robots have been included.

+An introduction of the HuNavSim has been presented in the Workshop Evaluating Motion Planning Performance of the IEEE/RSJ IROS 2022.
+Paper and other info available in the [Workshop website](https://motion-planning-workshop.kavrakilab.org/).

 ## Dependencies

 * You must download and install the Social Force Model library.
 Follow the instructions here: https://github.com/robotics-upo/lightsfm